Skip to main content

 1 year

-MSc Fashion Analytics and Forecasting is a unique, fully online offer which combines fashion business expertise with machine learning, forecasting and statistical data analysis.
-You will be part of an online community of practice that benefits from immersive industry participation.
-On completion of this course you will be well placed for a wide range of careers where strategic decision making is enhanced by the use of quantitative methods.
+This fully online course combines fashion business expertise with machine learning, forecasting and statistical data analysis.
+You will be part of an online community that benefits from immersive industry participation.

 Why choose this course at London College of Fashion